SAGE Publishing Policies

 Back to top

-SAGE supports a range of author benefit policies with respect to providing authors with a final PDF of their article (e-print) and opportunities to purchase off-prints.
+SAGE supports a range of author benefit policies with respect to providing authors with an e-print and the opportunity to purchase off-prints.
+E-prints are sent out automatically to the corresponding authors of articles published ahead of print and in print issues.
+A link is provided allowing the author to download the article directly from the SAGE website and forward the link onto her co-authors and colleagues.
 Please refer to the manuscript submission guidelines for the policy of the journal in which you are interested in submitting or publishing your article.
 A full list of SAGE journals is available here: http://www.uk.sagepub.com/journalsIndex.nav.

 If an author would like to purchase a print copy of the issue in which their article appears, they will receive a 30% discount off the standard single issue price.
 Please contact Journals Subscriptions.